minbams/Objects-and-Lines-Detection/README.md

 pip install opencv-python

-have to install model MOBILENET_SSD
+need to have model MOBILENET_SSD

 # How to run this project